-In previous articles we discussed how listening and perspective taking are magic ingredients that help make those soft soft tactics work.
+In previous articles we discussed how listening and perspective taking are magic ingredients that help make those soft tactics work.
 Where does this leave hard tactics?
 Should you avoid them altogether?

 When are hard tactics reasonable approaches